ACC Setup Guide To Win Online Races

 Toe Setup (More negative toe is better for rotation)

-Typically, a slight toe-out on the front wheels can enhance rotation during corner entry, while a toe-in on the rear wheels improves overall stability.
+As a rule of thumb, slight toe-out on the front wheels helps with the rotation while cornering and toe-in at the rear wheels helps with the overall stability of the vehicle.

 Optimizing Toe Setup